jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model are fit to data using maximum likelihood estimation.
-To fit the model, first define the data via the adaptation property:
+To fit the model, first assign the data to the adaptation property:
 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```